-The statement applies to most cases.
-Although there are exceptional samples that are not close to 0.5 but have large difference from GT labels (i.e., the prediction of teacher is incorrect), the number is negligible.
+1The statement applies to most cases.
+Although there are exceptional samples that are not close to 0.5 but have large difference from GT labels (i.e., the prediction of teacher is incorrect), the number of such samples is relatively rare and their effect can be ignored.